 How to Make Enchilada Baked Sweet Potatoes

-Once the potatoes come out, slice them in half.
+Once the potatoes are done, cut them in half.
 Fluff up the flesh with a fork and then add the enchilada topping to each.
-Garnish with salsa, sour cream and cilantro.
-Avocado would be perfect too!
+Garnish with sliced avocado, plain Greek yogurt, and fresh cilantro leaves.

 - 1 onion (diced)